6 Weeks Pregnant: Hello, Morning Sickness

 6 Weeks Pregnant: Baby Update

 Deep inside your womb, your baby has begun to move!
-You won’t be able to feel her kicking and swimming for months…but she may look like a jumping bean during an ultrasound!
-She now has a distinct head and body and the cute little features of her face are developing, starting with her itty-bitty nose.
+You won’t be able to feel your little one kicking and swimming for months…but they may look like a jumping bean during your next ultrasound!
+Your baby now has a distinct head and body and facial features are developing, starting with their itty-bitty nose.

-Webbed, paddle-like hands and feet are emerging at the ends of her small arm and leg buds.
-The lizard-like tail she was sporting a mere 2 weeks ago is shortening.
-Her lungs are forming, and her trusty heart is beginning to pump blood.
+Webbed, paddle-like hands and feet are emerging at the ends of their small arm and leg buds.
+The lizard-like tail your baby was sporting a mere 2 weeks ago is shortening.
+Their lungs are forming, and their trusty heart is beginning to pump blood.

-Big news: You may now be able to see those early heartbeats on an ultrasound—how exciting!
+Big news: You may now be able to see cardiac activity on an ultrasound—how exciting!

 Ah, one of the most dreaded symptoms of pregnancy: Morning sickness.
-Up to 90% of women experience nausea and/or vomiting during their pregnancy.
+Up to 90% of pregnant people experience nausea and/or vomiting during their pregnancy.
 And, around now is when it usually starts to kick in.

-• Get plenty of sleep: During this early stage, you might find you need to sleep a lot more—up to 12-14 hours a night.
+Get plenty of sleep: During this early stage, you might find you need to sleep a lot more—up to 12-14 hours a night.
 The high level of progesterone is sleep-inducing.
 So, don’t feel like a wuss if you find yourself needing a mid-day nap and falling asleep right after dinner.
+(Here's your pregnancy guide to better sleep!)

 Myth or Fact?